 Import the CAD file

-- In OnScale Solve, from the Projects tab of the dashboard, create a new project by clicking on the New Project button.
+- In OnScale Solve, from the Projects tab of the dashboard, create a new project.

 Assign a Fluid material to the geometry